emerleite/node-database-cleaner/Readme.md

 > databaseCleaner.clean(database, callback);

 ### Examples
-Take look at test folder to see how it works
+Take look at test folder to see how it works.

-A full example can be found at (<https://github.com/emerleite/node-rating/blob/master/test/hit.test.js>)
+Look at examples dir.

 Running tests
 -------------